ali-ghanbari/prf/README.md

 cd prf
 mvn clean install -Dhttps.protocols=TLSv1.2
 ```
-Downloading all the dependencies and making the JAR file might take up to
+Downloading all the dependencies and making the JAR files might take up to
 a minute depending on the load of your computer and the speed of your
 Internet connection.
 Please note that the command line switch
 `-Dhttps.protocols=TLSv1.2` is necessary when you are compiling projects